step-/find-n-run/usr/share/doc/findnrun/preference.md

     # Icon cache location.
     ICONCACHE=${HOME}/.icons
     # By default findnrun searches in application names only.
+    # Extend search subject to .desktop file names.
+    SEARCHFILENAMES=false
+    # By default findnrun searches in application names only.
     # Extend search subject to application comments.
     SEARCHCOMMENTS=false
     # By default findnrun searches in application names only.